pranay6305/GIT-CLI/README.md

 # Introduction to Git and GitHub

 ## Simple Interest Calculator
+This is a sample line added to demonstrate a merge in the IBM Git course.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.